-Inspired by the Valencian tradition of solid narrative and poetry, the design is robust and the proposed materials are durable.
-The park reflects today’s strong local identity and is designed for current and future generations.
-Parque Central is a place to meet and enjoy the authentic Valencian tradition.
+Inspired by the Valencian tradition of solid narrative and poetry, the design reflects the area’s strong Valencian identity and is designed for current and future generations.

-The basic composition of the elements and components are closely linked to the essence of Valencia, described by the Spanish poet Antonio Gala on his poem ‘Piropo a Valencia’, specially written for the West 8 team.
+The basic composition of the elements and components are closely linked to the essence of Valencia, described by the Spanish poet Antonio Gala on his poem ‘Piropo a Valencia’, specially written for the project.

-The Parque Central proposal has its foundation in the historical evolution of gardens and patios of Valencia.
+The Parque Central proposal has its foundation in the historical evolution of Valencia’s gardens and patios.
 The park consists of a sequence of different gardens where water, trees and flowers are elevated to the highest expression of Valencia’s garden history.
-They bring an atmosphere of fertility and of the pleasure that the city exudes.
-A park visit will be an experience of enjoyment and emotions.
-It is a place for contemplation and reflection; allowing intimate moments with nature and exchange with botany.
-But it is also a place of activity, a space for families, children, sports, a stage for shows and culture.
+A park visit will be an experience of enjoyment, provide space for contemplation and reflection, and allow intimate moments with nature and exchange with botany.
+However, the park is also a place of activity, a space for families, children, sports, and a stage for shows and culture.

 Consorcio Valencia Parque Central